 According to reports, to cope with depression, victims are often reported to indulge in substance abuse and drug addiction.
 Approximately 35-70% of female victims of domestic abuse are diagnosed with depression.

 Domestic violence and Post Traumatic Stress Disorder (PTSD)

 Intimate partner violence can wound a person physically as well as emotionally.
 PTSD develops as a response to highly stressful and traumatic situations.
 If victims are exposed to long periods of extreme violence, they can develop post-traumatic stress disorder.
 According to reports, PTSD affects about 50-75% of female victims of Intimate partner violence.

-If not dealt with promptly, PTSD can severely affect a victims’s life.
-One of the symptoms of PTSD include reexperiencing the distressing ordeal again and again in nightmares, memories, and flashbacks, making it hard for the victims to move past their fears.
+If not dealt with promptly, PTSD can severely affect a victims’ life.
+One of the symptoms of PTSD includes re-experiencing the distressing ordeal again and again in nightmares, memories, and flashbacks, making it hard for the victims to move past their fears.

 Studies suggest that the likelihood of developing PTSD — and the severity of symptoms of PTSD — as a result of domestic violence greatly depends upon the severity of violence endured by the victim.

 The general public commonly identifies intimate partner violence merely as physical and sexual abuse.
 However, that’s as far from the truth as can be.
 Domestic violence is of several types.
 According to the domestic violence statistics report by the CDC, the ones most prevalent in society are: